prince-ph0en1x/prince-ph0en1x.github.io/pages/1 - research/13_presentations.md

 #### Master thesis supervision

-I am/was involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:
+I am(was) involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:

 ##### Ongoing